 Associated Acts: Bruce Springsteen, E Street Band

-Max Weinberg is known as one of the most reliable drummers ever, performing night after night with Bruce Springsteen and as the leader of the Max Weinberg 7 on the Late Night Show with Conan O’Brien and The Tonight show with Jay Leno.
-He’s in the Rock and Roll Hall of Fame, of course.
+Max Weinberg is known as one of the most reliable drummers ever, performing night after night with Bruce Springsteen and, from 1993 to 2010, as the leader of the Max Weinberg 7 on Conan O’Brien’s various late-night gigs.
+He’s in the Rock & Roll Hall of Fame, of course.

 He leads his band with a drums-driven jump blues style.
 You know you have to be good to lead a band as a drummer, as opposed to being a guitarist or vocalist.
 He considers Buddy Rich, Gene Krupa, and Ringo Starr as influences.
 Weinberg’s philosophy of “show up every time and do a good job” is something we can all learn from.